Course Schedule

 - Understanding Events in JavaScript.
 Digital Ocean

-- Sarah's interactive DOM manipulation worksheet Link
+- Sarah's interactive DOM manipulation worksheet

 - Understanding the DOM Tree and Nodes.
 Digital Ocean